quartermaine/Introduction-to-Machine-Learning/README.md

 # Introduction-to-Machine-Learning
-Solution to Introduction to Machine Learning course (732A95)
+Solutions to Introduction to Machine Learning course (732A95)